VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/windows.md

 ### 1.5 Security & Backups

 Just use Windows Defender (built in).
 If you have Norton or McAffee please just unistall them, they do more harm than good.
-If you need more, I really just recommend you have a linux live disk with `clamtk` on it as It's amazing how well some viruses protect themselves, but if you boot into a different OS, they're not even able to run.
+If you need more, I really just recommend you have a Linux live disk with `clamtk` on it as It's amazing how well some viruses protect themselves, but if you boot into a different OS, they're not even able to run.

 On top of that, just have backups.
 If somehow you do manage to get a cryptolocker, it wont matter if you have regular backups.